 channel mixer that allows him to entertain as a disc jockey in addition to playing solo or with a group.

-As of 2012, Kanis also plays with the Assumptions (bass), Listening to Rock (vocals, bass), and Got It Covered aka ADD/C (vocals, bass).
-“I’m currently working on 23 Skidoo!, the first of five books that I want to publish,” Kanis tells the Reader.
+As of 2012, Kanis was also playing with the Assumptions (bass), Listening to Rock (vocals, bass), and Got It Covered aka ADD/C (vocals, bass).
+“I’m currently working on 23 Skidoo!, the first of five books that I want to publish,” Kanis told the Reader at the time.
 23 Skidoo! is a collection of 45 songs composed over 25 years, and the books will feature a complete recording sessionography tracing Kanis' activities as a musician, producer, and archivist, including all 240 episodes of his State Controlled Radio programs.